earthlab/Western_states_daily_PM2.5/download-earth-observations/GASP_processing/README.txt

 __Processing:__

+Add "point" to the beignning of the header in lat_lon_tzid_lookup.csv

 Run create_latlon_tzid_lookup_table.py, and update the line in class_approach.py with the directory location of lat_lon_tzid_lookup.csv.

 On EC2/docker: (docker run -it -p 8888:8888 earthlab/spatial-python)